+MGL c.44, §31 Liabilities in Excess of Appropriations Forbidden; Exceptions

+Achieving a Structurally Balanced Budget, Government Finance Officers Association Best Practice,

+February 2012

+Adopted by: Belmont Select Board

+Date adopted: September 20, 2021

+A-2 Warrant Committee Annual Reserve Fund

+Background

 A municipality cannot spend money in the absence of an appropriation.
 In a town, only Town Meeting can make appropriations.
 The Legislature has, however, recognized that there may arise extraordinary or unexpected expenditures which were not provided for in the normal budgeting process.
-It therefore authorized Town Meetings to appropriate monies for a reserve fund and provided that the Town's finance committee (in Belmont, this is the Warrant Committee) can authorize transfers from that fund but only up to the amount appropriated by the Town Meeting.
+It therefore authorized Town Meetings to appropriate monies for a reserve fund and provided that the Town's finance committee (in Belmont, this is the Warrant Committee) can authorize transfers from that fund only up to

+the amount appropriated by the Town Meeting.

 The purposes for which reserve fund transfers may be made are set forth in the Massachusetts Finance Committee Handbook, p.
 3-4.
 The law (MGL c.40, §6) allows towns to appropriate money, either at the annual or special Town Meeting into a reserve fund "to provide for extraordinary or unforeseen expenditures."
-DOR has expressed its opinion that reserve fund transfers are appropriate:

-- 1. to provide for urgent or unforeseen expenditures that could not have been anticipated before town meeting; and/or - 2. to allow immediate expenditures of funds in the event of emergency (threat to public safety or health) when the delay of having to call a special town meeting could be potentially harmful
+DOR has expressed its opinion that reserve fund transfers are appropriate: 1. to provide for urgent or unforeseen expenditures that could not have been anticipated before town meeting; and/or 2. to allow immediate expenditures of funds in the event of emergency (threat to public safety or health) when the delay of having to call a special town meeting could be potentially harmful Policy:

 The Town shall annually recommend an appropriation to the Reserve Fund for the purpose of supporting any emergency and unforeseen issues that may occur during the current fiscal year.

-Reserve fund transfers should be used only for unexpected contingencies for which financial need can be quantified.
+Reserve fund transfers should be used only for unexpected or extraordinary contingencies for which the financial need can be quantified.
 In addition, the need for the transfer shall be communicated to the Warrant Committee in a timely manner.
 A reserve fund transfer requires a majority vote at a meeting of the Warrant Committee.
 The Warrant Committee shall review the appropriation amount at least every 5 years to determine whether an increase or decrease in appropriation should be recommended.
+References:

 Belmont Warrant Committee Reserve Fund Transfers instruction document

 Massachusetts Finance Committee Handbook

 MGL Chapter 40, Section 6 Reserve Fund

+Adopted by: Belmont Select Board

+Date adopted: September 20, 2021

 A-3 Submission of Budget and Budget Message

+Background:

-Two important principles of public budgeting are clarity and publicity.
+Two important principles of public budgeting are clarity and transparency.
 The Government Finance Officers Association (GFOA) considers the preparation of the annual budget document of great importance in providing detailed financial information and also explaining the key issues that face the community.
-It is also important to distribute this information to the staff, elected and appointed officials and the general public in order to give them a greater understanding of the operations, finances and key issues confronting the community.
+It is also important to make this information available to the staff, elected and appointed officials and the general public in order to give them a greater understanding of the operations, finances and key issues confronting the community.
+Policy: